AI Security Risks and Safe AI Usage

 AI-Generated Phishing

-Attackers use AI to produce perfectly written, personalised phishing emails.
+Attackers use AI to produce clean, personalised phishing emails.
 Traditional advice to “look for spelling mistakes” no longer applies.

 Deepfake Attacks